coderefinery/testing/_episodes/01-motivation.md

 ---

-## Would you trust a code ...
+> ## Would you trust a code ...
+>

-- ... when its tests do not pass
+> - ... when its tests do not pass?
-- ... if there are no tests at all
+> - ... if there are no tests at all?
-- ... if the tests are never run
+> - ... if the tests are never run?
+{: .task}